QuantEcon/lecture-python-programming.myst/lectures/python_essentials.md

 print(out)
 ```

-We can also use a `with` statement to ensure the files are properly acquired
+In fact, the recommended approach in modern Python is to use a `with` statement to ensure the files are properly acquired and released.
-and released.

 Containing the operations within the same block also improves the clarity of your code.